x-fer/dosasce/src/problems/README.md

 This directory stores all competition challenges.
 Each year has its own folder and each challenge in that year is numbered.
 A typical path is `problems/2025/1`.

+## Year Configuration

+Each year folder includes a `config.ts` file that contains:

+- Global dates (competition end time, awards ceremony)
+- Awards location and description

+## Challenge Structure

-Every challenge folder includes three files.
+Every challenge folder includes three files:

 - a markdown file describes the challenge.
 - an image file is an optional illustration for the challenge.